martachesnova/martachesnova/README.md

 A passionate Data Engineer with 3+ years of experience in the technology and business development industry.
+Here you'll find some of my work which covers Data Engineering, Analysis and Data Science.

+Tools and skills used:
 * Python, SQL, NoSQL, Spark, Tableau, Flask, JavaScript, HTML, CSS, Excel, VBA, and more;<br>
 * Cloud Platforms - AWS and Azure;<br>
-* APIs, Web Scraping;<br>
-* Machine Learning and Deep Learning models.
+* Machine Learning & Deep Learning;<br>
+* APIs, Web Scraping and more.

 LinkedIn: [click here](https://www.linkedin.com/in/marta-chesnova-24526185/).